aimlab-wustl/growth-transform-NN/ReadMe.md

+# Growth Transform neural network

+This repository contains the codes for the paper 'A Spiking Neuron and Population Model based on the Growth Transform Dynamical System', bioRxiv (2019), 523944.
+Please see the PDF pre-print of the paper that describes the Growth Transform neuron model.

+The file descriptions are given below:

-# GT_NeuronModel.m: This function creates a GUI for simulating Neuron Models based on growth transforms [1, 2].
+**GT_NeuronModel.m:** This function creates a GUI for simulating Neuron Models based on growth transforms [1, 2].
-Please see the PDF pre-print of the paper that describeds the growth transform neuron model and how to create your own set of neural dynamics [3, 4].
-In brief, the Growth Transform Neuron Network generates spiking activity while minimizing an objective function.
-The GT Neron model is capable of emulating a number of dynamics which are observed in biological systems, such as tonal spiking in presence of constant input, excitation by sinsuidoilly varying input stimuli, leaky integrator, and as bursting neurons.
+The GT Neron model is capable of emulating a number of dynamics which are observed in biological systems, such as tonal spiking in presence of constant input, excitation by sinusoidally varying input stimuli, leaky integrator, and as bursting neurons.
 All of these dynamics can be observed in the GUI by clicking the relevant buttons.
 Users have the ability to change the input current (DC and AC components), neuronal adaptation, bursting behavior, and the hyperpolarization parameter.
 This can be done for an individual neuron or for all neurons simultaneously.
 Clicking reset resets all inputs to their